OriyaShamir/Oriya-Shamir-Math-Project/README.md

 README:
-In order to use the project, you should Insert the folder with the name "Database" to the C drive
+In order to use the project, you should Insert the folder with the name "Database" to the C drive.
 The WindowsForm software:
 To run the software, enter the EZMATH folder and run the file Logging into the system: To log into the system as a registered teacher, enter the following username and password: